 - A discussion about how your academic coursework, research, and other relevant activities make you a good fit for this program

 Two individuals familiar with your academic capabilities and potential for work in a biomedical setting should complete the letter of recommendation template and upload the letter to the application system.
 You will have the ability to send the link within the system.
 Please send a link to the recommender with enough time for them to submit their recommendation before the deadline.
 If you want, you can log in and send them the link before you submit your application.

 The application will close Friday, February 4, 2022.
 Applications will be evaluated by ITMAT Ed Leadership in consultation with the relevant undergraduate institution.
 Applicants will be notified by early March regarding the selection committee's decision.

-We anticipate 14 TRIP interns for summer of 2022.
+We anticipate 1-2 interns per institution for Summer 2022.

 Joseph Barile, 2019 Undergrad from Swarthmore College